-Expectations by Glasgow artist Nadia Lucchesi is a linocut from an edition of 50.
+Expectations by Glasgow artist Nadia Lucchesi is a linocut, number 5 from an edition of 50.
 This unframed linocut is 20x15cm unframed.
 Please message for a framing quote.

 "I have been working exclusively in linocut since I joined Glasgow Print Studio in 2017, and while my subject matter ranges from landscape to still life to people and beyond, I have been returning again and again to images of food, inspired by vintage food and travel illustration, and my own heritage, rooted in Barga, Tuscany, where so many West Coast Italians hail from.

 My own Scots-Italian family is typical in that food is central to our get-togethers, where there might be a few seats too few, but never a scarcity of food.
 The combined smell of basil and garlic signifies 'home' to me, and I hope my prints convey that sense of nostalgia and joy.